Value-Based Care (VBC): Healthcare Overview and FAQ

 What are the benefits of value-based care for patients and populations that are underserved?

-It’s easy to see the financial benefits of VBC, but what is value-based care’s biggest benefit for the patients themselves?
+It’s easy to see the financial benefits of VBC.
+Healthcare’s biggest benefactors within this system are, arguably, the patients themselves.
 The holistic approach of this system encourages better care coordination and utilization of community resources for marginalized populations.

 Treating the whole person by using a comprehensive approach encourages providers to take a holistic view of community health.
 Increased preventative care services, expanded access to care, and cost savings offer benefits for vulnerable populations.